johanngeustyn/BookBuddy/README.md

 ## Features

+- **Identifying Areas Game**: Users match call numbers with their descriptions using drag and drop.
 - **Replacing Books Game**: Users rearrange generated call numbers in ascending order using drag and drop.
 - **Gamification Timer Feature**: A timer tracks the user's progress, motivating them to improve their time.
 - **Utility Functions**: